taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-lowercase.md

 ### Digital PDF

-Please [use this link](paypal.me/DanbeeKim) to "pay what you want" for a digital pdf of *The First VIRS*.
+Please [use this link](paypal.me/DanbeeKim) to "pay what you want" for a digital pdf of *The First VIRS*!
 Suggested donation is $2, and please write "Digital copy of The First VIRS for [your email here]" in the "Add a note" section.

 ### Printed book